The Patriot Post® · Good Bye, Old Man...

 Overall, his life was framed by his McCallie School motto, “Honor, Truth and Duty.”

 We, his family, are grateful for all those who have been so helpful with him in recent years as his health was failing, and especially in the last months of his life, when our friend Bill Guantt, also a former fighter pilot, was his companion on a daily basis.

 On October 28th, we gathered to celebrate and say goodbye to a father, brother, husband, uncle, grandfather and great grandfather, all wrapped in one.

-Somebody mentioned to me, theses are the best things someone can say at your funeral.
+A friend remarked that theses are the best things someone can say at your funeral.
 “This was a faithful man.
 He knew what was important in life!
 This world is a better place because he lived!
 His family is going to miss him, but he left them equipped to thrive.
 He lived to the full, and he didn’t waste the gift of life!”

 All of those things and much more can be said of my father, and his model of a grateful heart and a joyful spirit.
 I’m so thankful for the steadfast example he set.